higherordinal/FlavorConnect/production/DEPLOYMENT_GUIDE.md

 ## 8. Additional Server Configuration

+### Router Implementation

+FlavorConnect now uses a comprehensive router system that provides flexible routing, middleware support, and improved error handling.
+The router is implemented in the following files:

+- `private/classes/Router.class.php`: The main router class that handles URL routing
+- `private/config/routes.php`: Configuration file that defines all application routes

+The router supports:
+- HTTP method-based routing (GET, POST, etc.)
+- Route groups for organizing related routes
+- Named routes for easier URL generation
+- Middleware for cross-cutting concerns like authentication
+- Improved 404 error handling

 ### .htaccess Files

-The repository contains Bluehost-specific .htaccess files in the `production` folder that are optimized for the production environment.
+The repository contains Bluehost-specific .htaccess files in the `production` folder that are optimized for the production environment and configured to work with the router.
 During deployment, you need to copy and rename these files:

 #### Main .htaccess (in public directory)